AJCrowley/lotto/README.md

 The next ball picked resets the score to 1.

 ## Max Accumulator (```accumax```)
-Same as the accumulator mode, but instead of sorting the results by points, the results are picked based on which balls received the most consecutive draws.
+Same as the accumulator mode, but instead of sorting the results by points, the results are picked primarily based on which balls received the most consecutive draws, with score as the secondary category, so if a ball has the same number of points, the one that had the most consecutive draws will win, if they have the same number of consecutive draws, the one with the most points will win.

 ## Minimum Consecutive (```mincon```)
 In this mode a minimum consecutive is specified instead of a number of draws.
 Draws will take place at random until a ball has been picked the same number of times in a row as the mincon value, this ball is then considered chosen, and the process is repeated until the desired number of balls have been chosen.